ZephyrZenn/ZephyrZenn/README.md

 Here are some funny facts about me:

-- I graduated from NWPU.
-I'm a graduate student in NUS SOC now.
+- Graduated from NWPU and is a master student in NUS Soc now.

 - Learning and writing backend for 1 years, but still a rookie.

-- I'm good at Java, but its just for survival.
-Rust is life. 😄
+- Prefer to explore magic in database and distributed system. 😄

+- Want to master the principle of ML, but still in stage of using GPT.

 - Try to be a churchman of rust ✨